FBI Calls Apple 'Jerks' and 'Evil Geniuses' For Making iPhone Cracks Difficult - Slashdot

 And any bad guys who want to encrypt their own stuf

-Didn't have to bribe anyone to break every DRM (Score:2)
+Didn't have to bribe anyone to break every DRM (Score:1)

 Companies have spent hundreds of millions of dollars trying to encryption this and that, from various forms of DRM to game console and locked bootloaders.
 It ALWAYS gets broken, sometimes shortly *before* the product is released.
 No need to bribe anyone;security is just hard because breaking things is easier than making things.
 It's a fact that if people can make it, people can break it.

-Re: Didn't have to bribe anyone to break every DRM (Score:3)
+Re: Didn't have to bribe anyone to break every DRM (Score:4, Informative)

 You're confusing different things.
 DRM and copy protection are relatively easily cracked because the keys used for decryption have to be available to the software/device in order for it to function; they're just obfuscated in various ways that make them difficult to obtain.
 On the other hand, when you encrypt a device yourself the encryption key/password does not need to be stored anywhere other than in your head.

-Finding a key which is recorded but obfuscated is not at all similar to finding a key which o
+Finding a key which is recorded but obfuscated is not at all similar to finding a key which only exists in the brain of an individual.
+Especially if you're not allowed to use torture, or if the person in question is already dead.

+DRM is a completely different kettle of fish, because the attacker has both the ciphertext and the key and is somehow supposed to not be able to do anything unauthorized with the plaintext.

 Re: (Score:2)